gruz/fusionpbx-api/readme.md

+# NOTE

+Readme is taken from the original repo and has nothing with the current code.
+To be updated later. // ##mygruz20170601202211

 # Larapi

 Larapi is an API-friendly fork of Laravel, batteries included.
 If you want to read a more in-depth description of the offerings and how to do modern API development in Laravel I have written a series of blogposts on the topic.

 [A Modern REST API in Laravel 5](http://esbenp.github.io/2016/04/11/modern-rest-api-laravel-part-0/)